 The incident happened during a rash of unclaimed attacks that coincided with Anti-Treaty forces’ occupation of the Four Courts.

 Soon soldiers’ bodies were coming back to the Barracks for funerals.
-Michael Crampton for example, was only 17 when joined the Army.
+Michael Campion for example, was only 17 when joined the Army.
 A native of Church Street in the Liberties area.
 He died in Wexford on 25 July, killed in an ambush while escorting a train.[7]

 Another, Volunteer Cuddell, a driver attached to motor transport in Wellington Barracks, was killed near Fermoy in Cork, with two other soldiers.
 A mine blew the Crossley tender he was driving, “to fragments” and “the right side of his face was almost blown away”.
 [8]